 There are a an estimated 7,097 languages spoken throughout the world today (839 spoken in Papua New Guinea alone), but because many of these are spoken by a small number of people they are considered at risk of extinction.

 Though specifics vary, scientists have found that crickets chirp at different intervals depending on the temperature outside.
 They do so consistently enough that you can determine how warm or cold it is by counting the number of chirps over a particular interval and adding a set number to it (one popular formula from an old Farmer's Almanac is to count the number of chirps over a 14-second interval and add 40 to it).

 Possums Don't Play Dead, They Pass Out

-The creatures aren’t quite the skilled actors they are often portrayed as.
-Instead, they are just strategic wimps, falling into involuntarily comatose state when they feel intense fear, which can last for hours, convincing any would-be predators that they are dead (they even emit a corpse-like smell to really sell the act).
+The creatures aren't quite the skilled actors they are often portrayed as.
+Instead, they are just strategic wimps, falling into an involuntarily comatose state when they feel intense fear, which can last for hours, convincing any would-be predators that they are dead (they even emit a corpse-like smell to really sell the act).

 Daddy Longlegs Aren't Spiders

 They don't produce silk, have just one pair of eyes, and don't have the narrow "waist" that spiders do.
 In fact, they're more closely related to the scorpion than other spiders.
 (That doesn't really make them less creepy, though.)

 In 1925, Texas Held a Special Session of an All-Female Supreme Court